swaroopvarma2359/clairvoyance-swaroop/README.md

 ### Prerequisites

 *   Python 3.8+
-*   Access to Google Gemini, Azure OpenAI, and Daily.co APIs with valid keys.
+*   Access to Azure OpenAI and Daily.co APIs with valid keys.

 ### Installation Steps